The universal tropicalization and the Berkovich analytification: The universal embedding

 \section{The universal embedding}

 Let $X$ be a scheme over a ring $R$.
-In this section we will construct the embedding $X\hookrightarrow \widehat{X}$ that is universal among embeddings of $X$ that determine tropicalizations of $X$, i.e., embeddings over $\spec R$ into schemes equipped with a model over the field with one element $\Fun$.
+In this section we will construct an embedding $X\hookrightarrow \widehat{X}$ that is universal among embeddings of $X$ that determine tropicalizations of $X$. i.e., embeddings over $\spec R$ into schemes equipped with a locally integral model over the field with one element $\Fun$.